 Google Ad Exchange (Google AdX) – All Your Questions Answered

-Google Ad Exchange, also known as ‘Google AdX’, is an ad exchange from Google that’s been serving the both sides of the ecosystem — publishes and media buyers from 2009.
-When Google bought DoubleClick back in 2007, it ended up acquiring all the assets including the up and coming DoubleClick Ad Exchange.
+Google Ad Exchange, also known as ‘Google AdX’, is an ad exchange from Google that’s been serving both sides of the ecosystem — publishes and media buyers from 2009.
+When Google bought DoubleClick back in 2007, it ended up acquiring all the assets including the up-and-coming DoubleClick Ad Exchange.

 Without any further ado, we’ve compiled resources on Google Ad Exchange to answer all your questions.
 From the account setup to revenue optimization, you’re looking at the most comprehensive guide on AdX.
 Bookmark it; you’ll want to visit this page often.